rockwillck/Tidbit/README.md

 ```
 !
 TIDBIT STORES TEXT IN LOCALSTORAGE.
 THAT MEANS IF YOU CLEAR YOUR CACHE, YOU LOSE YOUR WORK.
 MAKE SURE TO DOWNLOAD AS YOU GO.
 ```
+## Exception
+Yes, Tidbit is a minimal, bare-bones only editor.
+It's meant to be that way.
+There's one exception: sessions.
+Being able to write and edit more than one piece at once is important to me.
+So though an argument can easily and obviously be made that such a change both encourages a lack of focus on one objective while also complicating the tool, Tidbit will have sessions.
+That is the only exception.
 ## Web Version
 There is a version hosted online [here](https://www.rockwill.dev/Tidbit).
 ## License